2011 Irish general election: Results

 Labour won its highest-ever vote and seat total, with 37 TDs and a 19 per cent share.
 The party took the most seats in Dublin despite winning slightly fewer votes than Fine Gael.
 Labour made historic gains in Clare, Cork South-West, and most notably Galway East, Eamon Gilmore's area of origin, where the party won a seat for the first time ever.
 It was the first time Labour had elected multiple TDs in Connacht since 1927.
 Poor vote management cost the party second seats in Cork East and Dún Laoghaire.
 While impressive, Labour's performance was regarded as underwhelming compared to expectations before the campaign, and left the party in a weaker position relative to Fine Gael than it had been the last time it formed a government with them in 1994.

 Sinn Féin elected 14 TDs with 10 per cent of the vote, its best result in its modern incarnation.
-Gerry Adams topped the poll in Louth, attaining the third-highest first-preference vote in the state, and the party won seats in every constituency in the Border Region.
+Gerry Adams topped the poll in Louth, attaining the third-highest first-preference vote in the state; the party won seats in every constituency in the Border Region.
 In Dublin, the party gained TDs despite a relatively small increase in its vote.
 With the elections of Pearse Doherty, Mary Lou McDonald and Peadar Tóibín, the parliamentary party was regarded as having a younger and more gender-balanced feel than previously.
 Sinn Féin now had enough TDs to gain full speaking rights under the Dáil's standing orders.
 After the election, Adams took over from Caoimhghín Ó Caoláin as leader of the parliamentary party.

-Elsewhere, the Green Party lost all its TDs, despite speculation that Trevor Sargent and Eamon Ryan might survive.
-All but four of its candidates failed to win a reimbursement of expenses, and the party fell just short of the 2 per cent national vote needed to secure public funding.
-This had drastic implications for its continued ability to employ full-time staff.
-The United Left Alliance won five seats, including returning TDs Joe Higgins and Séamus Healy.
-Fourteen independents were elected, an increase of nine on 2007, including three who topped the poll in their constituencies: Michael Lowry, Shane Ross and Mick Wallace.
-Despite having been considered an outside bet, Stephen Donnelly took the final seat in Wicklow by 112 votes.